pema99/HLSLInterpreter/README.md

 ```
 To run it, you can use `HLSLRunner.RunTests()`, optionally passing a string to filter test names with.

-For some more examples, check the files in [this folder](https://github.com/pema99/HLSLInterpreter/tree/master/HLSLInterpreter.Tests/Shaders).
+For some more examples, check the test files in [this folder](https://github.com/pema99/HLSLInterpreter/tree/master/HLSLInterpreter.Tests/Shaders).
 The section about [advanced testing features](#advanced-testing-features) shows more interesting things you can do in tests.

 ## Feature overview
 I estimate that the interpreter supports around 80% of the HLSL language, though several features are still missing.
 Here's a rough overview of what works: